wayfair-archive/tesla/README.md

 ## Copyright and license
 Copyright 2013 Wayfair, LLC.

-Liensed under the BSD3 license, see LICENSE file.
+Licensed under the BSD3 license, see LICENSE file.